StudioDeTelevision/admiraljs/README.md

 # Edition View Templates

+For certains project you might want to design some specific edition views for your admin users.
+In such a case admiraljs offers a little templating system.

 Declare your template name for your model Schema, in the schemas.json

 in Your custom Folder, from the index.js file, add html templates to AJS.templates['YOURTEMPLATENAME]=templateHTML;